CakeML/cakeml/README.md

  - the abstract syntax,
  - big step semantics (both functional and relational),
  - a small step semantics,
- - the semantics of FFI calls, and
+ - the semantics of FFI calls, and,
  - the type system.

 [translator](translator):